xVermillionx/xVermillionx/README.md

 -->

 - 🌱 I’m currently learning:
-  - To be a Software Engineer at FH Hagneberg
+  - To be a Software Engineer at FH Hagenberg
   - Kernel Module Development (embedded)

 - 📫 How to reach me: